Blog Layout

 Sometimes you will see people make the trade off of acquiring more speed off the floor at the cost of ending up in a more stiff leg, rounded back position and snatching at the bar with a bend in their arms.
 Ultimately this can make it very difficult for them to lockout top end weights and possibly even put them in a more compromised position in terms of the potential for injury.

-To improve my ability to develop force rapidly at the start of the lift and get the bar moving off the floor explosively, I utilised a lot of lighter speed Deadlifts in my training.
+To improve my ability to develop force rapidly at the start of the lift and get the bar moving off the floor explosively, I utilised a lot of lighter speed deadlifts in my training.

 These are typically in the range of 50-70% of your max and performed for singles, doubles or triples.
 The key when doing them is focusing on moving the weight as rapidly as possible, treat every lift as if it were a 1 rep max attempt.
 They can be done after your main heavy set for the day or as part of a separate workout.

-I have always found that when my Squat increases my Deadlift goes up too.
-They are very complimentary lifts, although as an aside it is worth noting the inverse of this is not normally true, increasing your Deadlift doesn't usually result in an increase in your Squat in my experience.
+I have always found that when my squat increases my deadlift goes up too.
+They are very complimentary lifts, although as an aside it is worth noting the inverse of this is not normally true, increasing your deadlift doesn't usually result in an increase in your squat in my experience.

-By building your Squat strength you are obviously helping to increase the strength in key muscle groups that are big contributors to the Deadlift.
+By building your squat strength you are obviously helping to increase the strength in key muscle groups that are big contributors to the deadlift.
 I have also found that the increased leg strength helps build the aforementioned speed off the floor that I believe has been so valuable in helping overcome my own poor leverages for the lift.

-Your quads key contribution to a Deadlift is at the bottom of the lift as you attempt to break the bar off the floor and as you will sometimes hear it described "push the floor away".
+Your quads key contribution to a deadlift is at the bottom of the lift as you attempt to break the bar off the floor and as you will sometimes hear it described "push the floor away".

-A good balanced training program will have you Squatting as part of it and spending time focusing on bring this up had a big benefit to my Deadlift too!
+A good balanced training program will have you squatting as part of it and spending time focusing on bring this up had a big benefit to my deadlift too!

 Deadlifts can sometimes look effortless when you see certain people with favourable leverages perform them.
-It's always important to have a strong back and core for the movement but in my opinion it becomes even more important when you don' have the best leverages for the lift and find yourself in a more horizontal position at the start of it.
+It's always important to have a strong back and core for the movement but in my opinion it becomes even more important when you don't have the best leverages for the lift and find yourself in a more horizontal position at the start of it.

 When I say back and core I am in particular talking about the spinal erectors, the lats, various muscles of the upper back and the abdominals.
 Improving in these areas benefited me a great deal.

-Aside from putting a lot of work in on the Deadlift itself, something that helped me a lot was spending time on assistance exercises developing these areas.
-Particular favourites included Good mornings, Pendlay Rows, Chest Supported Dumbbell Rows and Ab Wheel Roll Outs.
+Aside from putting a lot of work in on the deadlift itself, something that helped me a lot was spending time on assistance exercises developing these areas.
+Particular favourites included:

 As an added bonus building a great deal of strength in these exercises has a big carry over to many different lifts and can only be a big plus overall.

-Here's some more useful articles we have published that will help you master your Deadlift technique and improve the lift:
+Here's some more useful articles we have published that will help you master your deadlift technique and improve the lift:

 How To Build A Bigger Deadlift